vitorstabile/python-questions-answers/README.md

 183. What is XSS (Cross-Site Scripting)?
 184. How can you secure sensitive information in your Python application?
 185. What are best practices for password hashing in Python?
-Performance Optimization
-186. How do you optimize database queries in Python?
-187. What is profiling, and how can you profile a Python application?
-188. How do you use cProfile for performance analysis?
-189. What are some ways to reduce memory usage in Python?
-190. How do you use generators to improve performance?
 Asynchronous Programming
 191. What is asynchronous programming?
 192. How do you create an asynchronous function in Python?